anmolecule/mespimizer/README.md

 # mespimizer
-This program will optimize a molecule in the presence of electrostatic potential of another molecule.
-It will be integrated with DAMQT where initial placement of molecule can be done, and upon execution this should provide optimized geometry of the cluster.
+This program is a part of DAMQT program which will optimize a molecule in the presence of electrostatic potential of another molecule.
+DAMQT allows initial placement of molecule, and upon execution this should provide optimized geometry of the cluster.